eu-digital-green-certificates/dgc-business-rules-testdata/README.md

     $ (cd tooling ; sh build.sh)

 The “CertLogic Validation” GitHub Action performs this exact same command.
-It requires a UNIX-like shell, Git, `curl`, `patch`, and a recent Node.js (with the NPM package manager) to be installed.
+It requires a UNIX-like shell, Git, `curl`, and a recent Node.js (with the NPM package manager) to be installed.

 After having run this command once, you can just run the validation/testing as follows: